 DYER, LEWIS S. (1845-1878).
 Private, 3rd New York Light Artillery, Battery B. Originally from New York City, Dyer enlisted there as a private on December9, 1861, and mustered into the 3rd New York Light Artillery that day.
 Although he gave his age as 18 at the time of his enlistment, he apparently lied about his birth year because census records from 1860 list his age as 15 at that time.
 He was discharged on March 11, 1865, at Hilton Head, South Carolina.
 He died from uraemic convulsions.
 His last residence was 134 West 36th Street in Manhattan.
 Section 113, lot 16295.

 DYKEMAN, EMMETT (or ROBERT EMMETT) (1843-1920).
 Private, 109th New York Infantry, Company D; 51st New York Infantry, Company D. After enlisting as a private at Binghamton, New York, on January 1, 1864, he mustered into the 109th that day, transferred to the 51st on May 31, 1865, and mustered out on July 25, 1865, at Alexandria, Virginia.
 By trade, he was a carpenter and contractor after the War.
 The G.A.R. shield on his tombstone is testament to the pride he took in military service.
-He applied for an invalid pension in 1915, certificate 1,111,370.
+He applied for and received an invalid pension in 1915, certificate 1,111,370.
 He last lived at 126 Sterling Place in Brooklyn.
 Dykeman’s death was attributed to nephritis.
 His widow, Harriet Dykeman, received a pension in 1921, certificate 896,550.
 Section 172, lot 114